arialdomartini/ace-jump-mode-wiki/Home.md

 ## What is implemented now ?

   I don't implement everything from EasyMotion.
-I've tried to make AceJump as simple as possible, and you shouldn't need to spend more than 2 minutes to learn how to use it.
+I've tried to make AceJump as simple as possible, and you only need less than 2 minutes to learn how to use it.
 There are only three sub-modes, which can help you to quickly move to a specific character, word, and (non-empty) line.
 Enjoy it.

 Of course, if you have any cool suggestion, feel free to tell me at anytime.
 I will put that to top of my TODO list :D